Introduction to Acoustics

 The final year project is your opportunity to demonstrate your understanding and application of the knowledge you have acquired on the course.
 The project topic chosen will be on an agreed subject related to audio or acoustics and you have the option to work within a group or as an individual with regular supervision.

-Choose four modules from the following:
+Choose two modules from the following group:

 Room Acoustics